What is Czech Nymphing?

 The basic method of fishing with Czech nymphs is the so-called short nymph or rolled nymph technique.
 We are catching fish practically under the tip of the fly rod with about a foot of fly line out of the rod tip that usually never touches the water.
 We make a lob cast upstream and let the flies sink to the bottom and then follow their movements with a downstream movement of the rod tip, keeping the leader as tight as possible without lifting the flies off the bottom.
 The rod is outstretched in front of the angler at all times.
 When the flies have swung around below you, give a quick wrist snap and recast the flies again.

-To be successful at the Czech method of short nymphing, you must be in permanent contact with the flies at all times.
+To be successful at the Czech nymphing method, you must be in permanent contact with the flies at all times.

 When a fish takes the fly, it will show up as an inconspicuous movement of the leader or fly line upstream, to the sides or the whole fly system will come to a complete stop.
 If you are not tight with the leader, you will miss the subtle takes and only notice the really violent ones.
 Some sort of Hi-Vis Indicator Butt Section will really help in strike detection